OviSarkar62/Todo_App/README.md

 # ToDo Application

 The ToDo Application is a simple yet powerful task management tool designed to help users to keep track of their to-do items.
-It provides a user-friendly interface for creating, editing and managing tasks.
+It provides a user-friendly interface for creating, editing, and managing tasks.
-Visit complete live project : https://todo-cards.boimelafoundation.com/public/login
+<em> Visit complete live project [Todo_Cards](https://todo-cards.boimelafoundation.com/public/login) </em>

 ## Contents

 - [Stack](#stack)